andriybogachev/EventViewerLogCleaner/README.md

 1. **ClearEventViewerMultiThreaded**: This version uses multithreading to clear event logs in parallel, resulting in faster execution times, especially on systems with multiple CPU cores.

-2. **ClearEventViewerSingleThreaded**: This version clears event logs sequentially on a single thread, which may be slower than the multithreaded version, but can be more suitable for systems with limited resources.
+2. **ClearEventViewerSingleThreaded**: This version clears event logs sequentially on a single thread, which may be slower than the multithreaded version , but it has a more beautiful animated display of the process.

 ## Author

-This program was created by Andrii Bohachev.
+This program was created by Andrii Bohachev(andriybogachev@gmail.com).

 ## License